 What about fertility complications?
 Don’t hesitate to ask your doctor about the risks to you or your baby.
 It’s always better to be informed than surprised.
 Also, keep in mind that in some states, embryo donors may have rights as well.

 2. Your Choice In A Doctor Matters

-While your doctor’s qualifications and practice methods are vital, so is their demeanor and willingness to work with you.
-You want a physician who not only knows what they’re doing but also knows what you want to accomplish and is willing to listen to any questions and concerns you have.
+While your doctor’s qualifications and practice methods are vital, so are their demeanor and willingness to work with you.
+You want a physician who not only knows what they’re doing but also understands what you want to accomplish and is willing to listen to any questions and concerns you have.

 Regarding qualifications, many more physicians have frozen an embryo versus successfully thawed one.
-Therefore, you should make sure that your doctor has the skills to do it properly if cryo is part of your long-term plan.
+Therefore, you should make sure that your doctor has the skills to do it properly if cryo is part of your long-term plan for IVF treatment.

 Fertility Treatment Philosophies

 Different doctors will have different philosophies about how long you should try fertility medicines like Clomid alone versus moving on to more serious therapies like Intrauterine Insemination (IUI) and IVF.